ESMCI/visualCaseGen/paper/paper.md

 of manual intervention, modelers can use visualCaseGen’s interactive GUI to define model setups, mix and match component configurations, generate custom grids and parameters.
-The SMT-based constraint solver ensures that only valid model settings are selected, reducing the need for trial-and-error debugging.
+The SMT-based constraint solver ensures that only valid model settings are selected, thereby reducing the need for trial-and-error debugging.
 While complex custom cases may still require fine-tuning, visualCaseGen allows modelers to generate an initial working configuration in a matter of hours rather than weeks, greatly improving